CrashyyOveride/CrashyyOveride-Assessment_3/Presentation_Notes.md

 ### Answer 3
 The biggest hurdle was managing synchronous text display.
 In a standard console, code executes line-by-line using time.sleep() blocks to pace reading speeds.
 In a Tkinter window application, time.sleep() freezes the main thread event loop, causing the whole interface window to crash or stop responding.
 To solve this, I decoupled the narrative generation step from the display layer, using Tkinter's internal .after() scheduling system to animate textual outputs cleanly without locking up the UI thread.

-### Question 4
-Explain the mechanical trade-off design behind Orsted's Great Rune.

-### Answer 4
-The design uses state-flag tracking to implement a classic risk-versus-reward mechanic.
-When the user loots the item from the Lesser Dragon, a global Boolean flag (has_rune = True) modifies the runtime game state engine.
-It scales the player's maximum health attribute by fifty percent, but simultaneously acts as an active multiplier within the random generation script that controls overworld ambushes vastly increasing the hazard rate of encountering the un-attackable stalker boss, Orsted Drake.